-The nickel package means five defensive backs on the field, dime means six defensive backs, and quarter means seven defensive backs.
+The nickel package means five defensive backs on the field, the dime means six defensive backs, and the quarter means seven defensive backs.
 Coaches will use these different packages to match the offensive personnel.

 This article will show you what each package means in football and why defensive coordinators will have the three packages.

 - Exclusive access to our staff to help answer your questions

 - Grow your football knowledge & outsmart your friends and colleagues

 - Complete breakdown of rules, offensive and defensive concepts